dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/README.md

 See [here](docs/exam-prep-notes.md) for some of the "less obvious topics" ...

+## completed this certification (882/1000)

-NB I've completed this certification (882/1000 i.e. a comfortable pass), there is one question which really gets to me as both the following answers seem right
+I've completed this certification with 882/1000 (i.e. a comfortable pass), but there is one question which really gets to me as both the following answers seem right

 > QUESTION Which of the following best describes a system that will remain operational even in the event of a component failure?
 * Fault tolerant